GaryB432/rangr/README.md

     });
 });
 ```
-See the [jQuery Widget Rangr demo](jqdemo.html) with your browser console visible.
+Copy the [jQuery Widget Rangr demo](jqdemo.html) locally and experiment with your browser console visible.

 # Contributing